What are Product Customizers?

-Product customizers are software applications which enable you to add product customization abilities to products on an eCommerce website.
+Product customizers are software applications which let you add customization capability to the products sold on eCommerce websites.

-The simplest apps may simply allow you to add additional drop-down product option text fields to your product page.
-Others will go further, enabling image overlays, dynamic visual configuration and even 3D functionality!
+The simplest apps may just add additional drop-down product option text fields to the product page.
+Others will go much further, allowing for other images or text to layer over a base background product image.
+Other's will support dynamic visual configuration, and even 3D!

 Customization vs Personalization

-The difference between between product personalization and product customization is subtle, but important to understand
+The difference between product personalizers and product customizers is subtle, but important to understand

-In a nutshell, product customizers will give the user an ability to choose from a set of pre-determined selections.
+Product customizers will give the user the ability to choose from a set of pre-determined selections.

-Product Personalizers will instead take this one step further and give people an ability to create something unique, tailored to just them.
-The most common examples of personalization would be ordering a t-shirt with your name on it.
+Product Personalizers will instead take this further and provide an ability to create something unique, tailored to that individual.
+The most common example would be putting your name on a t-shirt.
 For a longer explanation read this article.